Trekking in Rural Vietnam - 8 Days

 Chat with a local specialist who can help organize your trip.

-Day 4: Trek from Ban Ho to Thanh Phu
+Day 4: Trek From Ban Ho to Thanh Phu

-Day 5: Trek from Thanh Phu to Nam Cang
+Day 5: Trek From Thanh Phu to Nam Cang

-Today your hike will take you higher up into the mountains.
-The trails here are only used by local farmers, and you will need to cross a few rivers before reaching the very remote Red Dao village of Nam Ngan.
-You will often be invited into homes and served tea or maybe a bit of rice wine, as it is the custom for locals to host travelers as they pass through.
+After breakfast, you'll head out on an 8.3-mile (13.3 km) hike that will take you farther up the mountains.
+The trail you'll follow is used almost exclusively by local farmers, and you'll need to cross a few rivers before reaching the remote Red Dao village of Nam Ngan.
+Along the way, you'll likely be invited into homes and served tea or rice wine, as it's customary for locals to host travelers as they pass through.

-Day 7: Free day in Hanoi
+Day 7: Free Day in Hanoi

-Day 8: Departure from Hanoi
+Day 8: Depart Hanoi

 Today concludes your grand trekking adventure in Vietnam.
 Hopefully, you've made lasting friends while learning about the melting pot of traditional cultures that flourish in this country.
 At the appropriate time, a driver will meet you at the airport and you'll catch your flight home.
 Safe travels!